elnexreal/autoSetPriority/about.md

 # Notes

-- If you find bugs in this mod go to my [Discord server](https://discord.gg/vfFazvmKKb) and let me know about it.
+- Bugs should be reported in my [Discord server](https://discord.gg/vfFazvmKKb) or in the mod's GitHub repository.